obgm/ccast/draft-ietf-roll-ccast.md

 in {{?RFC6838}}.

-Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and "IANA TBD1" with the code selected for TBD1 below.
+Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and "TBD1" with the code selected for TBD1 below and "TBD7" with the code selected for TBD7.

 ## ICMPv6 Parameter Registration